-The Convention relies on over 600 volunteers who enable us to deliver the event safely and effectively.
+The Convention relies on over 650 volunteers who enable us to deliver the event safely and effectively.
 Again, this is a very popular way to serve.
 Keswick Ministries provides accommodation and travel expenses and many volunteers return year after year to help at Keswick.
 We are hugely indebted to these volunteers, without whom the Convention could not take place.

-Volunteers undertake a wide variety of practical tasks during the Convention (crèche, children, youth and young adults work, provision for people with learning disabilities, welcome team, catering, café, finance, fundraising and reception teams).
-We provide training for those leading children's and youth work and we carry out safeguarding checks.
+Volunteers undertake a wide variety of practical tasks during the Convention (children, youth and young adults work, welcome team, catering, café, finance, gift processing and reception teams).
+We provide appropriate training, including safeguarding and counter terrorism awareness, and carry out the necessary DBS safeguarding checks.